vsriharsha814/TableTap/PROJECT_OVERVIEW.md

 # 📄 Project Overview: TableTap

 ## 🧩 Problem Statement
-Insurance policy documents often contain **dense tables** listing critical coverage details—deductibles, exclusions, plan types, and limits.
-These documents are difficult for users (and even analysts) to read, interpret, and search through.
+Insurance policy documents often include **complex tables** with essential information—like deductibles, copays, dental coverage, and plan totals.
+These tables are difficult to read, vary in structure, and make automated processing challenging.

-Manual extraction of this information is:
-- Time-consuming
-- Prone to human error
-- Not scalable across thousands of documents

-There is a clear need for a tool that can automatically extract tabular data from PDFs and allow users to **ask natural-language questions** about the information contained within them.
+For analysts, underwriters, or app developers, there's a need for a **simple script-based tool** that can automatically extract key coverage values and present them in a human-readable format, without needing to manually inspect the PDF.

 ---

 ## 🎯 Goal
-To build a lightweight, AI-powered application that:
+To build a Python tool that:
-1. **Extracts tables** from insurance PDFs using OCR and layout-aware tools
+1. **Extracts tables** from insurance PDFs using layout-aware tools
-2. **Transforms them into structured data**
-3. **Enables users to ask questions** (e.g., “What is the deductible for Plan B?”) and get accurate, contextual answers
+2. **Automatically finds answers** to a set of **predefined, common questions** (e.g., deductible, total, dental coverage)
+3. **Prints results in the terminal** in a clean, labeled format
+4. Defaults to a test file (`test.pdf`), but allows the user to specify another file if desired

 ---